 Medicaid Penalty Period Avoidance

-If you want to receive federal assistance through Medicaid for nursing home care, assisted living, in-home care, or adult foster care, you must meet the income and asset requirements as there are terms in Medicaid eligibility.
+If you want Medicaid to help pay for nursing-home care, assisted living, in-home care, or adult foster care, you must meet strict income and asset requirements.
 Due to these rules, many candidates donate their resources and money to qualify.
-An individual’s financial transactions are reviewed by the Medicaid administering agency during a look-back period before their application is accepted.
+An individual’s financial transactions, which may involve guidance from an attorney for estate planning, are reviewed by the Medicaid administering agency during a look-back period before their application is accepted.
 If a transaction violates the look-back rules, the applicant will be penalized by losing Medicaid eligibility for a period of time.
 The period could be months or even years.
-It is important to speak with an experienced Houston Medicaid planning attorney before you make any decisions.
+It is important to speak with an experienced Medicaid planning attorney in Houston before you make any decisions.

 What is the Medicaid Transfer Penalty?